GabuteroMark/pt-101-first-repo/ACTIVITY.md

-how to copy you existing repo on github.
+how to copy you existing repo on github mark